JackTubby/Limitless-Recipes/README.md

 - [Materialize](https://materializecss.com/)
   - Materialized is used for the design framework
 - [FontAwesome](https://fontawesome.com/)
-  - FontAwesome is used for icons in the websit such as social links.
+  - FontAwesome is used for icons in the website such as social links.
 - [MongoDB](https://www.mongodb.com/)
   - MongoDB is used as the database for the project.
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)